List of EastEnders characters introduced in 2008: Whitney Dean

 Whitney Dean, played by Shona McGarty, was the adopted daughter of long-running character Bianca Jackson (Patsy Palmer), and was introduced on 1 April 2008 when Palmer returned to the series after a six-year absence.
 Whitney was described as "a teenage drama queen, unable to engage brain before mouth and constantly finding herself in and out of trouble".
 Her storylines have revolved around her fractured family life, including her sexual abuse by Bianca's partner Tony King (Chris Coghill), and a sexual exploitation storyline involving Rob Grayson (Jody Latham).
 The storyline with Tony won EastEnders a Royal Television Society Programme Award in 2008.

 Morgan Butcher

-Morgan Butcher (also Jackson-King), played by Devon Higgs, was the son of Bianca Jackson (Patsy Palmer) and Ray Dixon (Chucky Venn).
+Morgan Butcher (also Jackson-King), played by Devon Higgs, is the son of Bianca Jackson (Patsy Palmer) and Ray Dixon (Chucky Venn).
 He made his first appearance on 1 April 2008 but was not credited in the role until 8 September 2009.
 He left in 2014, along with his mother and half-sister Tiffany Butcher (Maisie Smith).
-Morgan made an unannounced return on 3 November 2016 when he and Tiffany returned for their sister Whitney Dean (Shona McGarty) and Lee Carter's (Danny-Boy Hatchard) wedding.
+Morgan made an unannounced return on 3 November 2016 when he and Tiffany returned for their adoptive sister Whitney Dean (Shona McGarty) and Lee Carter's (Danny Hatchard) wedding.